-35.3 Ping/TraceRoute/Nslookup Test
+36.2 Ping/TraceRoute/Nslookup Test/ Speed Test

-Use this screen to ping, traceroute, or nslookup for troubleshooting.
+Use this screen to ping, traceroute, nslookup, or speed test for troubleshooting.
 Ping and traceroute are used to test whether a particular host is reachable.
 After entering an IP address and clicking one of the buttons to start a test, the results will be shown in the Ping/Traceroute Test area.
 Use nslookup to find the IP address for a host name and vice versa.
-Click Maintenance > Diagnostic to open the Ping/TraceRoute/Nslookup screen shown next.
+Use speed test to determine the download and upload speed.